-Closed-Back Headphones are for the average listeners who want a comfortable and well-isolated listening experience in both noisy and quiet environments.
-This means closed-back headphones typically have sufficient noise isolation to not let too much ambient noise seep into your audio.
-They don't leak as much as open headphones so they're not distracting to the people around you.
-Also, closed headphones cater a bit more to fans of bass.
+Closed-back headphones best suit most listeners due to their versatility.
+They are comfortable and offer a well-isolated listening experience in both noisy and quiet environments.
+Closed-back headphones have sufficient noise isolation to not let too much ambient noise seep into your audio.
+They also don’t leak as much as open headphones, so they’re not distracting to the people around you.
+Finally, closed headphones cater a bit more to fans of bass.
 Below are our recommendations for the best closed-back headphones we have tested so far.

 Best Closed-Back Headphones

-If you want the best noise isolating experience and a better build quality than the QC35, then get the Sony MDR-1000X.
+If you want the best noise isolating experience and a better build quality than the Bose QC35, then get the Sony MDR-1000X.
 They’re not as comfortable and they struggle a bit more with the higher frequencies when connected wirelessly, but they still deliver a good audio reproduction, have a great battery life, and a better wireless connection.
-They cost a bit more but feel significantly more premium, which should make you feel better about your investment compared the QC35.
+They cost a bit more but feel significantly more premium, which should make you feel good about your investment.

 Best Mid-Range Closed-Back Headphones

-If you want a more portable pair of headphones that also perform well in most use cases, then the Jaybird X2 are a good alternative to the Studio Wireless.
+If you want a more portable pair of headphones that also perform well in most use cases, then the Jaybird X3 are a good alternative to the Plantronics Backbeat Pro 2.
 They block a lot more ambient noise despite not being noise canceling headphones, and they deliver an above-average sound that will satisfy most casual listeners.
-They’re stable once in your ears and are easily one of the best sports headphones we’ve tested so far.
-However, their in-ear design is not always comfortable for everyone.

 Best Budget Closed-Back Headphones